redcorjo/mqtt_pyicloud/README.md

 By that we can plug the alerting to other automations at our convenience.
 The big challenge of using icloud, it is the requirement of having a 2factor authentication initilized first.

+The password added at the config file, if it is added on clear, the same script will masquerade and upodate it at config file

 Version: 2022112600